 4. Get back time

-An email course will take time to create, but for the number of subscribers you have the potential to gain and the rate at which they convert, it’s a good margin.
+This will all take time to create.
+But, for the number of subscribers you have the potential to gain and the rate at which they convert, it’s a good margin.

 Delivering smaller chunks of valuable content will give you back time to focus on further developing your course content while still nurturing your business.